stcucufa/frownland/README.md

-This example can easily be extended: a new C button can be simply added to the innermost Par to turn this example into ABCRO; the system could reset automatically after some amount of time by changing duration of the Seq and/or the R event to finite amounts of time.
+This example can easily be extended: a new C button can be simply added to the innermost Par to turn this example into ABCRO; the system could reset automatically after some amount of time by changing duration of the Seq and/or the R event to finite amounts of time, and so on.

 ## Goals

-The main goals of Frownland, broadly speaking are:
+The main goals of Frownland, broadly speaking, are:

 * Simplifying the development of complex user interactions and the synchronization of multiple asynchronous processes.